Active Learning of Deterministic Transducers with Outputs in Arbitrary Monoids: The category of monoidal transducers

 \begin{cor} When the functions $\lgcd$ and $\red$ exist, the final transducer $\A^{final}(\L)$ recognizing a $(\Kl(\T_M), 1, 1)$-language $\L$ exists and has state-set $S^{final} = \Irr(A^*,M)$, initial state $s_0^{final} = \red \L$, initialization value $\upsilon_0^{final} = \lgcd \L$, termination function $t^{final}(\Lambda) = \Lambda(e)$ and transition function $\Lambda \odot^{final} a = (\lgcd(\inv{a}\Lambda), \red(\inv{a}\Lambda))$ where we write $(\inv{a}\Lambda)(w) = \Lambda(aw)$ for $a \in A$.
 Given any other transducer $\A = (S, (\upsilon_0, s_0), t, {\odot})$ recognizing $\L$, the unique transducer morphism $f: \A \Longrightarrow \A^{final}(\L)$ is given by the function $f: S \rightarrow M \times \Irr(A^*,M) + 1$ such that $f(s) = (\lgcd \L_s, \red \L_s)$ where $\L_s(\triangleright w \triangleleft)(*) = \A(w \triangleleft)(s)$ is the function recognized by $\A$ from the state $s$. \end{cor}

-In practice we will assume that $M$ is right-noetherian to ensure algorithms terminate.
+In practice we will assume that $M$ is right-n\oe{}therian to ensure algorithms terminate.
 It is thus interesting to see what the existence of the powers of $1$ implies in this specific case (and in particular, by \Cref{lemma:invertibles_in_noetherian_monoids}, when $M$ is such that all right- and left-invertibles are invertibles).

 \begin{lem} If right- and left-invertibles of $M$ are all invertibles and if $\Kl(\T_M)$ has all countable powers of $1$ then $M$ is both left-cancellative up to invertibles on the left and right-coprime-cancellative, and all non-empty countable families of $M$ have a unique left-gcd up to invertibles on the right. \end{lem} \begin{proof} Let us first show left-cancellativity up to invertibles.
-If $\upsilon \gamma_i = \upsilon \lambda_i$ for some $\upsilon \in M$ and two countable families $(\gamma_i)_{i \in I}, (\lambda_i)_{i \in I}$ of elements of $M$ with $I \subseteq \N_{>0}$, then defining $\Gamma(0) = \Lambda(0) = \epsilon$, $\Gamma(i) = \gamma_i$ and $\Lambda(i) = \lambda_i$ for all $i \in I$ and $\Gamma(j) = \Lambda(j) = \bot$ for all $j \notin I$, we have that $\upsilon \Gamma = \upsilon \Lambda$.
+If $\upsilon \gamma_i = \upsilon \lambda_i$ for some $\upsilon \in M$ and two countable families $(\gamma_i)_{i \in I}, (\lambda_i)_{i \in I}$ of elements of $M$ with $I \subseteq \N_{>0}$, then defining $\Gamma(0) = \Lambda(0) = \varepsilon$, $\Gamma(i) = \gamma_i$ and $\Lambda(i) = \lambda_i$ for all $i \in I$ and $\Gamma(j) = \Lambda(j) = \bot$ for all $j \notin I$, we have that $\upsilon \Gamma = \upsilon \Lambda$.
 Hence $\red \Gamma = \red \Lambda$ and $\upsilon \lgcd(\Gamma) = \upsilon \lgcd(\Lambda)$.
-But $\lgcd \Gamma$ and $\lgcd \Lambda$ left-divide $\epsilon = \Gamma(0) = \Lambda(0)$ hence they are right-invertible and thus invertible: $\gamma_i$ and $\lambda_i = \lgcd(\Lambda) \inv{\lgcd(\Gamma)} \gamma_i$ are equal up to an invertible (that does not depend on $i$) on the left.
+But $\lgcd \Gamma$ and $\lgcd \Lambda$ left-divide $\varepsilon = \Gamma(0) = \Lambda(0)$ hence they are right-invertible and thus invertible: $\gamma_i$ and $\lambda_i = \lgcd(\Lambda) \inv{\lgcd(\Gamma)} \gamma_i$ are equal up to an invertible (that does not depend on $i$) on the left.

 Moreover, if $\upsilon \Lambda = \nu \Lambda$ for some $\Lambda$ such that $(\Lambda(i))_{i \mid \Lambda(i) \neq \bot}$ is left-coprime, then $\lgcd \Lambda$ is right-invertible (by definition of left-coprimality) and since we get by left-invertibility of $\lgcd \Lambda$ that $\upsilon = \nu$.